 Left unprotected by beneficial bacteria, yeast and pathogenic bacteria can flourish.
 If you’re following the other tips and still feeling bloating or pain, ask a naturopathic doctor to test you for Candida and SIBO (Small Intestine Bacterial Overgrowth).

 There are many herbal alternative to treating these.
 First eliminate the pathogen using this wonderful product (no substitutes from other companies please) and/or #4 FungDX, then add great probiotics to restore the environment.
-I sell this probiotic online and also like this one (on Amazon or in my clinic).
+I sell this probiotic online and also like this one.
 Living sauerkraut and other raw fermented foods supply good microbes too.
 If you need digestive enzymes, I like this one.
 It has multiple herbs and nutrients to heal the intestine too.

 TIP: Check for yeast or bacterial overgrowth